 Arizona Divorce Laws Military | Military Divorce Laws in Arizona

-If you or your spouse is a member of the military and one or both of you is considering divorce, you may have a lot of questions regarding a military divorce in Arizona.
+If you or your spouse is a member of the armed forces and one or both of you is considering divorce, you may have a lot of questions regarding a military divorce in Arizona.
 For instance, how is military retirement pay divided during divorce?

 The Uniform Services Former Spouse’s Protection Act gives each state the right to treat military retirement as marital property.
-While it does not make the division of military pay mandatory during a divorce, USFSPA recognizes that an Arizona court has the right to distribute military retired pay to a spouse or ex-spouse involved in a military divorce.
+While it does not divide military pay mandatory during a divorce, USFSPA recognizes that an Arizona court has the right to distribute retired military pay to a spouse or ex-spouse involved in a military divorce.
 It also provides a method of enforcing the orders related to the distribution of military retirement pay through the Department of Defense.

 To utilize USFSPA, there must have been a portion of the former spouse’s military retirement pay awarded in the final Arizona Divorce Decree or Decree of Legal Separation.
 It’s also important to note that while the family court system intends to divide marital assets “equitably” that does not necessarily mean an equal distribution.